What is Hydronephrosis?

 - Pain in the abdomen, flank, back and/or bladder

 Treatment for Hydronephrosis:

-Treatment is typically focused on treating the underlying condition by removing the urine buildup, relieving pressure or clearing the infection.
+Treatment is typically focused on treating the underlying condition by removing the urine buildup, relieving pressure, or clearing the infection.
 If caused by infection, this would be treated with antibiotics.
-Some kidney stones are able to be passed without surgery, however some may require removal or break-up of the stone for removal/passage.
-A nephrostomy tube may be used to drain the urine from the kidney or a catheter may be used to drain the urine from the bladder.
+Some kidney stones can be passed without surgery; however, some may require removal or break-up of the stone for removal/passage.
+A nephrostomy tube may be used to drain the urine from the kidney, or a catheter may be used to drain the urine from the bladder.
 The most important thing in treatment of hydronephrosis is to get it addressed as soon as it is known to prevent permanent damage to the kidneys.

 Coding of Hydronephrosis: